 We are lead by the greatest examples in the world to become men and women of wisdom and virtue.
 We hope.

 In the end, we are left with this thought.
 Does our education make us better men and women, or merely people with a bigger paycheck?

-A classical education teaches us wisdom and virtue.
+Classical education teaches us wisdom and virtue.
 It changes us for the better.